eda-ricercatore/admin-notes/skill-set/semiconductor-industry/analog-ic-rfic-mm-wavelength-ic.md

 	- experience with dilution refrigerators
 	- experience with RF measurement techniques
 	- experience in RF/microwave PCB design and layout
++ Characterize full system (receiver and transmitter) performance as well as peripheral devices such as: RFIC transceivers, LNA’s, PA’s etc.  Characterization includes measuring essential parametrics such as sensitivity, power, EVM, linearity, etc.
 + skill set:
 	- BLAH.
 + skill set: